 In addition to quick funds, the amount of paperwork involved with factoring services is much less than a traditional bank loan.
 The reason a bank requires more paperwork is because it tends to carry a higher risk for a loan.

+Even though a business must wait to qualify for a bank loan and wait even longer for the funds, a bank loan is a solid option for building credit as a new business.
 Deciding whether to use factoring services or a traditional bank loan does take some research, as well as consideration of many factors.
 For example, a business may need to weigh the value of building good credit with a traditional bank loan against the quick funds available through factoring.

 FactoringClub.com is the premier source of information for invoice factoring companies.
 With factoring companies in most major cities and states, FactoringClub helps you find the right factoring company.
 Search our listings or call our factoring experts at (866) 748-7111 for assistance.